Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the app's registration screen, click on the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.